-Recent events have increased interest in adding diversity as a component of environmental, social, governance (ESG) investing.
+Recent events have increased interest in adding diversity as a component of environmental, social, and governance (ESG) investing.
 But getting robust data has been a challenge.

 Investment into ESG vehicles hit a record in the first quarter of 2020